 Option #1: The NIACC A.A.S.
-Degree in Radiologic Technology requires a minimum of 17 hours of college-level general education courses (developmental courses do NOT qualify) and 3 hours of Medical Terminology.
-For applicants with significant non-NIACC college credits: even if previous courses transfer to NIACC, a minimum of 20 hours at NIACC is required to fulfill the A.A.S.
+Degree in Radiologic Technology requires a minimum of 17 s.h. of college-level general education courses (developmental courses do NOT qualify) and 3 s.h. of Medical Terminology.
+For applicants with significant non-NIACC college credits: even if previous courses transfer to NIACC, a minimum of 20 s.h. at NIACC is required to fulfill the A.A.S.
 Radiologic Technology Degree.
 Students must maintain a 2.00 to satisfy NIACC degree requirements.
-It is recommended that you have as many as possible of the required 20 hours completed prior to beginning the Mercy Radiologic Technology program.
+It is recommended that you have as many as possible of the required 20 s.h. completed prior to beginning the Mercy Radiologic Technology program.
 Continuation in the Mercy program is dependent upon successful progression on the NIACC courses as listed in the curriculum section.